pupil-labs/pupil-docs/core/index.md

 cards:
   - title: Getting Started
-    details: Learn how to make your first recording with Neon and get an overview of the ecosystem!
+    details: Learn how to make your first recording with Pupil Core!
     link: { text: View, href: "" }
-  - title: General
+  - title: User Guide
-    details: Everything you need to know about Neon, frames, data streams, data formats, and other general topics.
+    details: Everything you need to know about the available software and hardware.
     link: { text: View, href: "" }
-  - title: Data Collection
+  - title: DIY
-    details: Neon comes with a lot of powerful tools for data collection.
-Learn how to use them here!
+    details: Instructions on building the non-commercial do-it-yourself headset.
     link: { text: View, href: "" }
-  - title: Pupil Cloud
+  - title: Developer
-    details: Pupil Cloud is a powerful tool for managing your data, analyzing your recordings, and collaborating with your team.
-It's our recommended tool for analysis.
+    details: Documentation on all the developer-oriented features of Pupil Core including the network and plugin API.
     link: { text: View, href: "" }
-  - title: Real-Time API
-    details: You can access the data Neon generates in real-time and remote control it using its real-time API.
-Learn how it works here!
-    link: { text: View, href: "" }
-  - title: Chat
+  - title: VR/AR
-    details: Come chat with us on Discord!
-Do you have an issues or questions?
-Just wanna say hi?
-Join the chat and drop us a message!
+    details: Instructions on how to use the VR/AR add-ons based on Pupil Core technology.
     link: { text: View, href: "" }
 ---